-At October 1, 2015, the Company assessed goodwill for impairment in the Building Efficiency business due to the change in reportable segments as described in Note 19, "Segment Information," of the notes to consolidated financial statements.
-As a result, the Company performed impairment testing for goodwill under the new segments and determined that the estimated fair value of each reporting unit substantially exceeded its corresponding carrying amount including recorded goodwill, and as such, no impairment existed at October 1, 2015.
-No reporting unit was determined to be at risk of failing step one of the goodwill impairment test.
+At July 1, 2017, the Company assessed goodwill for impairment in the Building Technologies & Solutions business due to the change in reportable segments as described in Note 19, "Segment Information," of the notes to consolidated financial statements.
+The Company determined that the estimated fair value of each reporting unit exceeded its corresponding carrying amount including recorded goodwill, and as such, no impairment existed at July 1, 2017.